What is Market Penetration? A Simple Guide

 To calculate your market penetration as a measurement, you need to know the total number of customers a company has as well as the total addressable market (TAM) size.

-Market Penetration Rate = (Number of Customers / Total Addressable Market) x 100
+Market Penetration Rate = (Actual Market Size / Total Addressable Market) x 100

 First, you’ll need to know your total addressable market, which is the estimated total revenue your company will generate if you own 100% of the market share.